 For AMD Graphics Cards [ATIFlash]

 atiflash [options] <filename>

 4. Test the New BIOS

 After successfully updating the BIOS or Firmware of your graphics card, you can test it by overclocking and by playing games to see if everything is working normally or not.
-If you encounter stability issues or an unexpected rise in graphics card temperature then you should roll back to your older VBIOS that you have saved earlier in step 3.
+If you encounter stability issues or an unexpected rise in graphics card temperature then you should roll back to your older VBIOS that you saved earlier in step 3.

 Updating graphics card BIOS or VBIOS is pretty easy and safe if you do it correctly.
 Generally, graphics cards do not require BIOS updates unless you are an advanced user or enthusiast who wants something extra from the graphics card, or you are facing some serious issues with your graphics card.
 With the right tools, VBIOS version, and procedure you can update the VBIOS without any problems.
 If you still have any queries regarding GPU BIOS or VGA BIOS updates then you can ask me that by leaving a comment below.